iemabdullah/MiracleTool/README.md

 - Fork this project on GitHub and star it!!!

-- In the CF Pages console, select `Connect to Git`, select the `edgetunnel` project, and click `Start Setup`.
+- In the CF Pages console, select `Connect to Git`, select the `MiracleTool` project, and click `Start Setup`.

 1. **Set up build and deployment** On the Pages panel, select Environment Variables (Advanced) and then Add a variable.